 Those registering online will receive an email the next day detailing the steps to take to activate your permanent library card.
 The temporary library card holder must visit a CMRLS library within 2 weeks or reapply for a library card online or at any CMRLS library.
 The permanent library card will have full library privileges.

-What kind of ID is accepted when applying for a library card?
+What kind of ID is accepted when applying for a library card or ACORN CARD?